ticdat/ticdat/examples/netflow/testing_demonstration/README.md

 This directory is meant to demonstrate a standalone repo.
 As such, it duplicates the `netflowmodel.py` file.

-To run the `testnetflow.py` you need your Python path to include the directory that contains this README file, or you need your current directory to symbolically link to the `netflow` subdirectory.
+To run the `testnetflow.py` you need your Python path to include the directory that contains this README file.